Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Try starting with just a few seconds of eye contact during kissing or touching.
 Build up to longer periods as you get more comfortable.
 You’ll be surprised how much this simple act deepens your connection.

-6. Focus on Foreplay
+6. Spend More Time on Foreplay

 Great passionate sex includes extended foreplay that builds arousal slowly.
 This isn’t just about touching for a few minutes before the main event.
 It’s about exploring each other’s bodies, discovering what feels good, and taking time to build excitement.